We Counted More Than 500,000 Openings: Here’s Who’s Hiring for the Holidays

-The average salary at USPS varies from $17 per hour for mail handlers to $25 per hour for truck drivers to $67,000 per year for supervisors, according to Indeed.
+The average salary at USPS varies from $18 per hour for mail handlers to $21 per hour for mail carriers , according to Indeed.

 Apply: You can put in an application at USPS.

-The sporting goods corporate chain will be hiring 9,000 seasonal associates in preparation for the holiday season.
-Their hiring efforts also include positions at Public Lands, Field & Stream and Going, Going, Gone! stores across the country.
+The sporting goods corporate chain will be hiring 8,600seasonal associates in preparation for the holiday season.
+Their hiring efforts also include positions at Public Lands, Dick’s House of Sports and Going, Going, Gone! stores across the country.

-Dick’s is looking for employees in-store and at distribution centers across the country.
+Dick’s says it is seeking applicants who are passionate about customer service.
 The company held a “National Signing Day” in late September that sparked the process but hiring efforts will continue through the holiday season until all positions are filled.

 Apply: Search for a position on Dick’s Sporting Goods job page.

 The gourmet food and gifts company, 1-800FLOWERS.COM, plans on adding 8,000 seasonal and year-round positions across it’s family of brands to meet demand.
 In addition to 1-800Flowers.com, these brands include Harry & David, PersonalizationMall.com, and The Popcorn Factory.